carlnordlund/socnet/Paper/paper.md

 **Additional Functionality**:

-- Automatic detection and filtering of isomorphic solutions
+- Automatic detection and filtering of isomorphic solutions and blockimages
+- Partially constrained blockimages (mixing single or multiple ideal blocks in a blockimage)
+- Incremental expansion of blockimage templates based on previous optimal findings (using the `biextend()` command; see online documentation)
 - Data transformations: dichotomization, symmetrization, rescaling
 - Density table generation for partitions
 - Matrix and edgelist file formats
 - Integrated file handling and data management

-Full documentation on how to use the above features (and more) are available at https://socnet.se/.
+Full documentation on how to use the above features, all available Socnet CLI commands, and a comprehensive quick-start guide are available at https://socnet.se/.

 # Usage Example